 In the wake of the recent Harvey Weinstein sexual harassment and assault scandal, the topic of sexual harassment in the workplace has become a hot button issue, with notable women like Blake Lively, Molly Ringwald, Reese Witherspoon, and many others coming out with their own stories.
 And “Me Too” floating around in social media statuses across the globe has been a driving force for raising awareness about toxic corporate culture.

-In light of this, it’s vital that we take the time to understand what sexual harassment in the workplace is, and why so many women don’t report it.
+In light of this, it’s vital that we take the time to understand what sexual harassment in the workplace is, and why so many women don’t report it (they often pass information to others with whisper networks).

 According to the U.S. Equal Employment Opportunity Commission (EEOC), sexual harassment in the workplace is described as an inappropriate sexual advance, comment, or quid pro quo.
 It can be of physical nature, or verbal nature.
 Both the victim and the one who is doing the harassing can be either male or female.
 It is, technically, against the law for someone to sexually harass another person in the workplace and beyond.